nimamasoumi/VTK_DICOM_Repertoire/README.md

 # VTK DICOM Repertoire using C++
 Programming conceptual C++ codes using VTK libraries for lernears and enthusiasts.
-The focus is going to be on reading, writing, and processing DICOM data.
+The focus is on reading, writing, and processing DICOM data.

 ![alt-text](https://github.com/nimamasoumi/VTK_DICOM_Repertoire/blob/main/dcm.png?raw=true)